tasmirz/EyeWear/README.md

   uploads images, and pipes recognised text to TTS.

 - **`tts_pipeline.py`**
-  Lightweight TTS helper that uses `espeak-ng` and optional BlueZ audio routing.
+  Lightweight TTS helper (defaults to the Bangla `bn` voice in `espeak-ng`) and can route audio through ALSA/BlueZ when a Bluetooth headset is available.

 - **Other Helpers**
   `take_image.py` captures camera stills; queue backends (POSIX message queue or filesystem) connect producers and the OCR client.